mongodb/genny/Values.md

 ---------

 Generates a random integer.
 You can specify the random distribution and the parameters for that distribution.
-Defautl distribution is uniform.
+Default distribution is uniform.

 1. _distribution_: The random distribution to use when generating